 And these words from that sage, Benjamin Franklin, we all need to consider: "How many observe Christ's birth-day!
 How few, his precepts!
 O! 'tis easier to keep Holidays than Commandments."

-Clearly, our Founding Fathers understood that "life, liberty and the pursuit of happiness" could not be sustained in the absence of Light, that these rights are irrevocably endowed by our Creator, not men.
+Clearly, our Founding Fathers understood that "life, liberty and the pursuit of happiness" could not be sustained in the absence of Light, that these rights are irrevocably endowed by our Creator, the inherent Rights of Man that are the gift of God.

 According to George Washington, "Whatever may be conceded to the influence of refined education on minds of peculiar structure, reason and experience both forbid us to expect that National morality can prevail in exclusion of religious principle. ...
 The Hand of providence has been so conspicuous in all this, that he must be worse than an infidel that lacks faith, and more than wicked, that has not gratitude enough to acknowledge his obligations."